riveryc/word-game/design/sentence_feature_design.md

 -   Investigate options for more dynamic sentence generation.
 -   Explore different highlighting styles for the missing word.
--   Consider if the dictionary API can be repurposed or if an alternative is needed for definitions if that feature is still desired.

 ## 6. Development Plan